fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 \frac{\pi}{2}]$.
 Then, since we are using smaller angles, $cos$ approaches 1 and in the algorithm, the product converges towards a constant number $K_{fixed} \approxeq 0.6072$.

-Similarily, and since $cos$ is pair while $sin$ is odd in the considered domain, we infer that $\tan$ will be odd.
+Similarly, and since $cos$ is pair while $sin$ is odd in the considered domain, we infer that $\tan$ will be odd.
 All this to say that the sign of the angle can be factored out and the equation eq.6 really is: